Last updated on June 12th, 2020 at 01:24 am

 2. You Have To Have A Bigger Truck

-We first started looking at slide-in truck campers when we had a GMC 1500 Sierra and were shocked that even the lightweight truck camper models were over the haul capacity of the truck.
-This is why we made our own truck topper camper in the GMC, which we used until it died.
+We first started looking at slide-in truck campers when we had a GMC 1500 Sierra and were shocked that even the lightweight truck camper models were over the hauling capacity of the truck.
+This is why we made our own truck topper camper in the GMC, which we used until the truck died.

-When we replaced the truck we knew we needed a truck with a haul capacity of close to 3000.pounds to be able to get the style of truck camper we wanted and to pack along what we like to pack.
+When we replaced the truck, we knew we needed one with a hauling capacity of close to 3,000 pounds to be able to get the style of truck camper we wanted and to pack along what we like to pack.
 That meant we needed a Ford F250 or similar truck.

 A bigger truck costs more to purchase and offers lower gas milage.
-If you don’t have a use for a truck besides hauling or towing a trailer you might want to look into a lightweight pop up camping trailer which can be towed by a minivan or small SUV.
+If you don’t have a use for a larger vehicle besides hauling or towing a trailer, you might want to look into a lightweight pop up camping trailer which can be towed by a minivan or small SUV.

-3. Only The Bigger Ones Have Indoor Showers And Traditional Flush Style Toilets
+3. Only The Biggest Models Have Indoor Showers And Traditional Flush Style Toilets

-This to me is the biggest drawback of getting a smaller pop-up style slide-in truck camper.
-My husband’s brother and wife just bought a larger truck camper with a traditional styled roof and they have a wet bath that I am envious of.
-However, to safely haul such a trailer we would have had to go with an F350 and we decided it just wasn’t worth the extra purchase cost and fuel cost for the one weekend a month of camping we average.
+This, to me, is the biggest drawback of getting a smaller pop-up style slide-in truck camper.
+My husband’s brother and sister-in-law just bought a larger truck camper with a traditional style roof and they have a wet bath that I am envious of.
+However, to safely haul such a trailer, we would have had to go with an F350 and we decided it just wasn’t worth the extra purchase cost and fuel cost for the one weekend a month of camping we average.

 4. It Does Take Practice To Get Them On An Off Your Truck Safely

 Truck campers have a post on each corner that can be cranked up and down to allow the camper to be put on your truck with ease.
-Well not really ease, the clearance between the exterior of your truck bed and the posts is extremely minimal meaning you have to be a pro at backing up straight into tight spaces to put a truck camper on and off.
+Well, not ease, the clearance between the exterior of your truck bed and the posts is extremely minimal, meaning you have to be a pro at backing up straight into tight spaces to get a truck camper on and off.

 Then there is the issue of it shifting while you are driving if it isn’t properly tied down to your truck.
-The first time we took ours out the bolts we used had a bit of play, we thought that was okay–it wasn’t.
+The first time we took ours out, the bolting system we used had a bit of play; we thought that was okay–it wasn’t.
 The camper slid back a foot in the bed of the truck when we went up a steep hill.
-Thankfully it only slid that one foot, and we were able to soon pull over and put an end to the play in the bolts.
+Thankfully it only slid that one foot and we were able to pull over soon and put an end to the problem.

-When we camped with three children truck campers were not an option–they were too small.
+When we camped with three children, truck campers were not an option–they were too small.
 But now that we are a camping couple a truck camper rocks.
-I would recommend a truck camper over any other style of RV one to couples young and old who want to get out and explore on weekends.
+I would recommend a truck camper over any other style of RV to couples young and old who want to get out and explore on weekends.